celsu/celsu/README.md

 <h3 align="center">A passionate Java backend developer</h3>
 <br>
-Welcome to my GitHub profile 😄
+Welcome to my GitHub profile!

 <h3 align="left">Overview: </h3>
 With over a decade of experience in technology, I am a versatile Java developer with experience in Java, Spring Boot, SQL, and Agile methodologies.
 Having worked in various roles, including Product Owner and Scrum Master, I bring a unique perspective to software development that combines technical expertise with a deep understanding of project management and team collaboration.